(For a video explainer, scroll down to the bottom of this article.)

-We don't believe that just looking at the number of requests or the size of requests a third party makes is a good enough indicator that they are a bad actor.
+We don't believe that just looking at the number of requests or the size of requests a third or first party makes is a good enough indicator that they are a bad actor.
 A well-built web page that manages its requests can easily negate any issues by delaying those request till after the page is rendered and interactive.

 In this example, Vidible has 594ms of blocking CPU, causing jank on the page, while all the other third parties don't trigger any signifiant CPU activity at all.
 This helps you quickly focus in on which third parties are causing real user experience problems.

-1. Review your Third Party Synthetic dashboard
+1. Review your First & Third Party Synthetic dashboard

 When you review your dashboard, you'll want to double check that resources have been grouped correctly.